oliviergimenez/tidyverse-tips/index.md

+---
+title: "Tidyverse tips gathered from Dave Robinson's screencasts"
+author: "Olivier Gimenez"
+date: "June 1, 2022"
+output:
+  html_document:
+    keep_md: true
+---

 # Motivation

 Below are some notes I have taken on David Robinson's screencasts, with tips and tricks I use for my own `R` peregrinations in the `Tidyverse` framework.
 Hopefully, these notes will be useful to others.
 I assume you know the basics of the Tidyverse.
-If not, check out the [quick and dirty introduction to the `Tidyverse`](https://github.com/oliviergimenez/intro_tidyverse#introduction-to-the-tidyverse){:target="_blank" rel="noopener"} I wrote some time ago.
+If not, check out the [quick and dirty introduction to the `Tidyverse`](https://oliviergimenez.github.io/reproducible-science-workshop/){:target="_blank" rel="noopener"} I wrote some time ago.

 It took me some time to fully transition from base `R` to the `Tidyverse`.
 I really clicked when I started watching screencasts by [David Robinson](http://varianceexplained.org/){:target="_blank" rel="noopener"} on his [Youtube channel](https://www.youtube.com/user/safe4democracy/featured){:target="_blank" rel="noopener"}.